sevdaselcik/sevdaselcik/README.md

 I love being a catalyst for learning for both students and clients, helping them to build capacity and enable them to pass on their knowledge to others.
 I particuarly love thinking about new uses of technolgy as part of a group and then helping to make those uses happen.

-Ever since I read the Holly book of Quran I've been interested in the mechanisms or systems that enable stories to be told or society to function.
+Ever since I read the Holly book of Quran, I've realized there are lots of inspirations & strories & ideas to be expressed & puzzles to be solved & universal processes to be understood that can be the subject of digital art work such as augmented reality.
+I've been interested in the mechanisms or systems that enable stories to be told or society to function.
 I am interested in making work that express between people, places, stories and objects through the use of technology & art.

 I am currently researching & analying the Quran to understand the story of human, to create art & to write strories / books & to design augmented reality sculpture based on .